Mark Persaud: Human rights

-Social entrepreneur and community leader
+Community leader

-As founder, director, advisor, or volunteer, Persaud has worked with numerous not for profit organisations assisting the most vulnerable members of society.
-Over the course of his extensive work in the community, he has personally assisted thousands of refugees and other vulnerable and disadvantaged persons.
-He is also the Founder and former President of the Canadian International Peace Project (CIPP), an organisation that promotes inter-community goodwill through building relationships between diverse national, ethnic, religious, and community organisations.
-Among the projects that he led are a multi-faith international Afghan Project and the Canadian Jewish-Somali Mentorship Project.
-He is the inaugural Chair of the Justice Committee of the Black North Initiative (BNI) and a Director on the Editorial Board of Canadian Lawyer magazine.
+Persaud has assisted refugees and other vulnerable and disadvantaged persons.
+He is the Founder and former President of the Canadian International Peace Project (CIPP), an organization that promotes inter-community goodwill through building relationships between diverse national, ethnic, religious, and community organizations.
+Persaud also led the multi-faith international Afghan Project and the Canadian Jewish-Somali Mentorship Project.